afadesigns/pyweb/README.md

 ## Contributing

-Contributions are welcome!
-Please see `CONTRIBUTING.md` for details on how to submit pull requests, report issues, and run benchmarks.
+Contributions are welcome, though this project is primarily a completed experiment.
+Please see `CONTRIBUTING.md` for details on how to submit pull requests and report issues.

 ## License